RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 -----

-### 💡Bluesky AT-protocol (and/or ActivityPub)  Client
+### 💡Bluesky AT-protocol Client (and/or ActivityPub) Feeds Aggregator App

 👥 **Mentor(s):** Aaron Ogle

 💬 **Description:**
-Create a Rocket.Chat app that can be used to aggregate feeds from the Bluesky and/or ActivityPub ecosystems.
+Create a Rocket.Chat app that can be used to aggregate feeds from the Bluesky ecosystem (ActivityPub may need different non-client approach).
 User should be able to select and manage the feeds they are interested in.
 This project does not involve the posting/publishing of content to the federated networks.

 💪 **Desired Skills:**
 Familiarity with JavaScript and TypeScript is mandatory.
 Rocket.Chat app development.
 Experience or familiarity with AT-protocol or ActivityPub.